 - No need for an external force

 - Easy to handle and use as it has small dimensions

 - High-frequency response it means the parameters change very rapidly

 The disadvantages of piezoelectric transducers are:

 - It is not suitable for measurement in static condition

 - It is affected by temperatures

-- Output is low so some external circuit is attached to it
+- The output is low so some external circuit is attached to it

-- It is very difficult to give desired shape to this material and also desired strength
+- It is very difficult to give the desired shape to this material and also desired strength